PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 $ g++ -std=c++11 -o cppcancel cppcancel.cpp
 ```

 Then you can call `cppcancel` on the command line.
-We see that the C++ implementation requires much more coding than what is required by Bash or Python.
+We see that the C++ implementation requires much more coding than what was required by Bash or Python.
 This example exists to illustrate how compiled codes can be used to make a custom command.

 ## Bash scripts